 The full-scale renovation began this summer, with crews installing a new roof and repairing damaged terra cotta.
 Inside, Halstead plans to carefully preserve the remarkably intact bank lobby, including its ornate teller cages and terrazzo floors.
 In the basement, the fully intact vault with its complex security door will be converted into a unique conference room space.
 The $7 million renovation is utilizing federal historic tax credits.

 As restoration continues to move forward, potential tenants are already beginning to line up.
 F.C.
 Tucker Realty Center jumped at the chance to be located in the historic building.
 The company will also be managing leasing for the entire building as other spaces become available.

-In early October, Halstead hosted a Community Pitch Night to attract local entrepreneurs who vied for a chance to win free retail space for a year in the finished building.
+In early October, Halstead partnered with local economic development group Grant County Economic Growth Council to host Community Pitch Night to attract local entrepreneurs who vied for a chance to win free retail space for a year in the finished building.
 The three winning contestants include a barbeque restaurant, an art gallery, and a physical therapy office.

 To learn more about the project, contact Paul Hayden, director of the Northeast Field Office at 260-563-7094, email@example.com.

 Stay up to date on the latest news, stories, and events from Indiana Landmarks, around the state or in your area.